grishkam/QuickFigures/UserGuide/User Guide.md

 ### Plot Package
 The QuickFigures Plot package allows the user to create and edit about a dozen different styles of plots.
 Although the Plot Package is fully functional, it is less powerful and somewhat less convenient than commercial software such as Prism.
 Work to improve the plot package is in progress.
 Any ideas and suggestions are welcome.
 Assuming the plot package is installed, a **Plots** menu will appear in the QuickFigures menu bars.
 The Plots menu contains submenus for each general category of plot.
 The categories are:  XY Plots, Column Plots, Grouped Plots and Kaplan-Meier Plots.
 Within these submenus, a user can create a plot from either an excel file or example data.
 A user may choose the **Show Example Data** menu option in order to understand the excel data format needed by QuickFigures Plot Package.
 Alternatively, a user may use the **New Data Table** option to open a window for pasting or typing in data (copy/paste shortcuts work within the data table).
 After a user has created a plot, the plot objects may be edited.
 Each plot contains a rectangular plot area, two axes, a plot layout, labels and various objects within the plot (points, bars, error bars).
 Double clicking on the x axis or the y axis will bring up a dialog window for changing the appearance of that axis.
 Right clicking on either a plot area or an object within the plot brings up popup menus for every type of plot edit.
 Depending on the type of plot and what objects that plot contains, the exact contents of the popup menus will differ.
 Although most of the options in these submenus can be undone, a few of the options in the “Data” submenu cannot be undone (work in progress).
+#### Plot package tools
-The **T-Test Tool** will also appear in the main toolbar if the Plot Package is installed.
+-	The **T-Test Tool** will also appear in the main toolbar if the Plot Package is installed.
 Assuming that the Math3 package is also installed, a user should be able to perform a T-test simply by clicking on one data series in the plot and dragging the mouse to anther data series.
-The **Swap Plot Columns Tool** will also appear in the main toolbar if the Plot Package is installed.
+-	The **Swap Plot Columns Tool** will also appear in the main toolbar if the Plot Package is installed.
 This tool can be used to re-order the data series within plot by dragging and dropping.
-The **Plot Objects** submenu will appear in the Selected Item(s) menu.
+-	The **Plot Objects** submenu will appear in the Selected Item(s) menu.
 Each menu item in this submenu will open a dialog to edit a certain type of plot object (assuming that type is selected).